The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Becoming an adult is kinda terrifying — so let us handle the insurance

 There are some gray areas with your car insurance in your 20s.
-You’re in that time of your life when you have one foot in the world of adulthood and independence, and another foot still at your parent’s house.
+You’re in that time of your life when you have one foot in the world of adulthood and independence, and another foot still at your parents' house.
 Insurance, in all its forms, is mirrored to reflect you and your assets.
 Meaning with every major life event, your insurance is probably going to wiggle a little bit as well.
 Let's break down some of the ways you can expect your insurance to change and what you should do about them.

-|In simplest of terms, you need to your own policy if you are living outside of your parent's residence and drive a vehicle.
-Because insurance is zip code specific, living with your vehicle (even if it's in the same city) doesn't allow your insurance company to anticipate the risks they would use to calculate the premium.||You don't need to get your own policy if you don't drive a vehicle regularly or if you still live with your parents.
-If you're away at college (usually more than 100 miles away) but don't drive, you should speak with your insurance company about a Student Away From Home Discount.|
+|In the simplest of terms, you need your own policy if you are living outside of your parents' residence and drive a vehicle.
+Because insurance is zip code specific, living on your own with your vehicle (even if it's in the same city) doesn't allow your insurance company to anticipate the risks they would use to calculate the premium.||You don't need to get your own policy if you don't drive a vehicle regularly or if you still live with your parents.
+If you're away at college (usually more than 100 miles away) but don't drive, you should speak with your insurance company about a Student Away From Home discount.|

 It's pretty common for 20-somethings to have roommates, but not everyone knows exactly how this affects your car insurance.
-Most insurance companies have ardent stipulations regarding your roommates: they either need to be on your car insurance policy or they need to be excluded entirely.
+Most insurance companies have stipulations regarding your roommates — they either need to be on your car insurance policy or they need to be excluded entirely.
 Because you and your roommate share a space and share responsibilities, they see the likelihood of sharing vehicles to be high and thus want to be compensated for that shared risk.

 So, if you’re living with someone else, either add them to your policy (or you to theirs) or exclude them.
 In terms of excluding someone from your policy, some insurance companies will require you present them with documentation that shows they have outside insurance.
 Others will just take your word for it.
-For more information on the ins and outs of car insurance with roommates, look no further.
+For more information on the ins-and-outs of car insurance with roommates, look no further.

 Secondly, it's just easier.
-As we stated, if they’re not on your policy already you’ll have to exclude them — meaning, anytime they would use your vehicle they would be driving essentially without insurance.
+As we stated, if they’re not on your policy already you’ll have to exclude them — meaning, anytime they would use your vehicle they would essentially be driving without insurance.
 This can come back to bite you if you need to switch vehicles, or if you’re unable to drive and need their help.
-Plus, one bill!
+Plus, it's only one bill!
 Easy and simple.
 If you have other questions about being married and your car insurance, check out our guide.

 National Average of Car Insurance By Marital Status

-Entering the realm of homeownership opens up a lot of doors for the insurance possibilities.
-Just like getting married, buying a home can decrease your car insurance policy for two reasons.
+Entering the realm of homeownership opens up a lot of doors for insurance possibilities.
+Just like getting married, buying a home can decrease your car insurance premium for two reasons.
 One, if you bundle your home and auto with the same company, you will receive a handy multi-policy discount.
 Second, insurance companies view homeowners as more financially stable than renters and thus reward that stability with a decreased premium.

 Savings for Homeowners